Hear from some of the newest arrivals to Australia's quantum technology scene.

 Over the past year, Sydney has seen the emergence of a new quantum computing startup Diraq, a spin-out from UNSW’s world-leading quantum research.
 Europe-based BTQ has also set up shop in the Quantum Terminal, a co-working space located in the heart of Sydney’s Tech Central precinct.

-At this event, we will hear from the latest arrivals on the quantum block: Head of Quantum Measurement at Diraq, Arne Laucht, and Gavin Brennen, Quantum Information Advisor at BTQ.
+At this event, we will hear from the latest arrivals on the quantum block: Andrew Dzurak, Founder and CEO at Diraq, and Gavin Brennen, Quantum Information Advisor at BTQ.
 Hear their thoughts on navigating Australia’s quantum scene and what we can expect as the sector grows.

 ABOUT THE PANELLISTS